aryaminus/h1b-job-search-mcp/README.md

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/aryaminus/h1b-job-search-mcp)

+Note: Due to limitation of memory on the free instance, the server tends to go down.
+I'm happy to accept server donations for hosting.

 ## ✅ Real Data, Not Samples!

 This server fetches **actual H-1B application data** directly from the U.S. Department of Labor's official disclosure files.
 Each dataset contains tens of thousands of real H-1B applications with: